 The detection of charges-field entanglement and its effects is not yet achievable with current experimental technologies.
 For this reason, it is important to look for other novel effects potentially observable on a shorter timescale.
 The results in our paper not only provide a theoretical foundation of the FME experiment, but will also be useful for developing new proposals to test quantum features of gravity in table-top experiments.

 \acknowledgments{We want to thank Eugenio Bianchi, Glenn Barnich and Ognyan Oreshkov for discussions.
 This work is partly funded by the ID\# 61466 grant from the John Templeton Foundation, as part of the ``The Quantum Information Structure of Spacetime (QISS)'' Project (\href{qiss.fr}{qiss.fr}).
-FG and CR acknowledge support from Perimeter Institute for Theoretical Physics.
+F.G. acknowledges support from the Swiss National Science Foundation via the Ambizione Grant PZ00P2-208885.
+F.G. and C.R. acknowledge support from Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.}